hostari/navegante_docs/src/content/docs/quick-start.md

 ---
-title: Ruby on Rails
+title: Quick Start
-description: Learn how to deploy your Rails app.
+description: Get started with Navegante and deploy your app in 10 minutes.
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.